BIOGRAPHY

 BORN 1987 IN BELFAST, NORTHERN IRELAND, UK.
 BASED IN LOS ANGELES AND NEW YORK CITY.

-Jonathan David Smyth, also known as Julian Scott, explores various media including photography, performance, moving image, sculpture, and installation.
-His work has garnered international recognition, having been exhibited and screened at prestigious venues worldwide, such as Free Range in London, UK; PH21 Gallery in Budapest, Hungary; Auckland Festival of Photography in New Zealand; Jimei x Arles International Photo Festival in Xiamen, China; LAST Projects in Los Angeles, CA; Photoville in Brooklyn, NY; The Ulster Museum in Belfast, UK; Metro Pictures Gallery in New York City; and the FotoFest 2022 Biennial, If I Had A Hammer in Houston, TX.
+Jonathan David Smyth, also known as Julian Scott, works across photography, performance, moving image, sculpture, text, and installation.
+His work has been exhibited at prestigious venues worldwide, including Free Range (London), PH21 Gallery (Budapest), Auckland Festival of Photography, Jimei x Arles (China), LAST Projects (Los Angeles), Photoville (Brooklyn), The Ulster Museum (Belfast), Metro Pictures Gallery (NYC), and the FotoFest 2022 Biennial (Houston).

-Smyth holds a BA with Honours in photography and film from Edinburgh Napier University in 2010 and an MFA in photography from Parsons School of Design in 2014.
-He has served as a Visiting Artist and Instructor at prestigious institutions, including Photographic Center Northwest in Seattle, WA, International Center of Photography in New York, and at his alma mater, Parsons School of Design in New York.
-Currently, Smyth has published two monographs with bd-studios.com (New York City): Just One More in 2017 and Now That You've Gone and Come Back in 2023, the latter released in tandem with his Artist-in-Residency at the Tom of Finland Foundation in Los Angeles.
-His third monograph is scheduled for release in 2024.
+Smyth earned a BA in photography and film from Edinburgh Napier University (2010) and an MFA from Parsons School of Design (2014).
+He has taught at Photographic Center Northwest (Seattle), the International Center of Photography (NYC), and Parsons School of Design.
+He has published two monographs with bd-studios.com: Just One More (2017) and Now That You've Gone and Come Back (2023), released alongside his residency at the Tom of Finland Foundation (Los Angeles).
+He lives and works in Los Angeles and New York City.

 Follow him on social media: ︎ ︎